zhtsu/sdl2-project-template/README.md

 # SDL2 Project Template
-This is a SDL2 project template what using CMake & MinGW.
+This is a SDL2 project template with CMake & MinGW.

 ## Environment
 - Windows 10 or later